Sudowoodo: Conception and development

 Sudowoodo is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Sudowoodo was first introduced in Pokémon Gold and Silver.
 When developing the games, around 300 individual Pokémon designs were drafted by various development team members, with each deciding their names and features and revising the drafts as needed.
 During this process, the team actively tried to avoid vague design concepts, as they felt this had caused difficulty creating completed Pokémon during the development of Red and Blue.
-As the team selected which Pokémon would be included, they were drawn and finalized by lead artist Ken Sugimori.
-To maintain balance, however, many of the newer species did not appear in the early stages of the game.
+Once the team selected which Pokémon to be included, their designs were drawn and finalized by lead artist Ken Sugimori.
+To maintain balance, many of the newer species did not appear in the early stages of the game.
 Additionally, many of the Pokémon were designed with merchandise in mind, taking into account the related Pokémon toy line and anime series.
-As a result designs often had to be kept simplistic, something that caused strain for Sugimori and affected his approach to the next Pokémon franchise titles, Pokémon Ruby and Sapphire.
-Compared to the species introduced in the first generation, many of the second generation species have more obvious origins based on animals, plants or myths; they were also designed with a rural Japanese influence due to a significant amount being based on animals known to live in "temperate forest environment."
+As a result, designs often had to be kept simplistic, something that caused strain for Sugimori and affected his approach with the next Pokémon franchise titles, Pokémon Ruby and Sapphire.
+Compared to the species introduced in the first generation, many of the second generation species have more obvious origins based on animals, plants, or myths; they were also designed with a rural Japanese influence due to a significant amount being based on animals known to live in a "temperate forest environment."
+In Pokémon Diamond and Pearl, multiple new, earlier forms called Baby Pokémon were introduced, including Bonsly, which can evolve into Sudowoodo.